 The term superfood achieved the distinction of being added to the Merriam Webster dictionary in 2014 and is defined as “a food (such as salmon, broccoli, or blueberries) that is rich in compounds (such as antioxidants, fiber, or fatty acids) considered beneficial to a person’s health.”
 But the idea of superfoods dates back to the early 20th century, and, like so many things, has its origins in a marketing campaign.

 According to the Harvard TH Chan School of Public Health, the United Fruit Company launched a campaign in 1917 touting the amazing health benefits of its most important import, bananas.
 Later, doctors published papers on the effectiveness of bananas in treating celiac disease and diabetes, and the term took off.
-Since, it’s been used to describe, and sell, countless foods for people and dogs.
+Since, it’s been used to describe, and sell, countless foods for people and dogs, though there is no regulatory guidelines concerning its use on food packages.

 Beneath the marketing is the fact that so-called superfoods tend to be nutrient-dense, so they provide a big nutritional bang for the buck.
 Superfoods typically provide high levels of one or more health-supporting nutrients, including phytonutrients and antioxidants like vitamins A and E and beta-carotene, essential fatty acids, vitamins, minerals, or fiber.